olimpiada-informatica/vm-proctoring/vm-contestant/README.md

   CONTEST_URL="https://concurso.olimpiada-informatica.org"
   PERSISTENT_STORAGE=true    # Create a directory in the contestant's home directory where they can store data that will bot be deleted when they log out
-  PERSISTENT_EXTERNAL=true   # Store the persistent data in a plugged in USB PERSISTENT_DIRNAME="oicat" # Name of the persistent storage directory in the contestant's home BOOKMARKS=("aprende.olimpiada-informatica.org" "Manuales") # List of bookmarks to add to Firefox, they must be entered as pairs of URL + Name
+  PERSISTENT_EXTERNAL=true   # Store the persistent data in a plugged in USB PERSISTENT_DIRNAME="oie" # Name of the persistent storage directory in the contestant's home BOOKMARKS=("aprende.olimpiada-informatica.org" "Manuales") # List of bookmarks to add to Firefox, they must be entered as pairs of URL + Name
   BROWSER_EXTENSIONS="oimonitor"
   DNS_LOCKDOWN=true          # Whether to lock down internet access so only certain URLs are available (bookmarks, contest website, proctor server, other whitelisted domainnames or IPs